Swedish Amphibious Corps: Ranks and insignia

+Historical rank insignia of the Swedish Coastal Artillery (the predecessor of the Amphibious Corps), field grey uniform model 1942 with red collar patches.

+Historical rank insignia of the Swedish Coastal Artillery (the predecessor of the Amphibious Corps), blue uniform model 1902 with naval type rank insigna.

 Heraldry and traditions

 The coat of arms of the Swedish Amphibious Corps since 2000.
 It was previously used by the Swedish Coastal Artillery 1979–2000 and the Coastal Artillery Center (Kustartillericentrum, KAC) 1995–1997.
 Blazon: "Gules, two gunbarrels of older pattern in saltire above a flaming grenade and waves, all or".